iamdcj/javascripts/src/objects/object-oriented-js/README.md

 ### Instantiation
-Once we have our base class, our template so to speak, we can then begin create multiple examples of that particular thing/class - this is known as instantiation; creating instances of a thing from a base class.
+Once we have our base class, our template so to speak, we can then begin create multiple examples of that particular thing/class - this is known as instantiation; creating instances(objects) of a thing from a base class.

 Object instances are created via the base class' constructor; a function which generates an instance of a thing whenever it is ran;